EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 ## 1. Project Overview

 The **AI-Powered PTA-CTDISR Compliance Audit System** is a local/offline platform that helps NTC (National Telecommunication Corporation) auditors evaluate PTA/licensee compliance against the **CTDISR (Cyber & Telecom Data & Information Security Regulation)** framework.
+Instead of manually cross-referencing dozens of policy documents, advisories, and asset inventories against every control in the framework, the system: